Albany Med Health System sues CDPHP

 The hospital says it has not experienced similar practices with other insurance companies.

-CDPHP acknowledges the withholding of payments and blames a federal change to the Medicare Wage Index for hospitals.

-The Centers for Medicare and Medicaid Services approved significant payment increases that affected several hospitals in New York, with rate increases ranging between 20 and 43 percent, according to CDPHP.
+to the to the provider institutions.
+So unless we got the requisite premium to make those pass-through payments, it would become a point in time and we could no longer make those payments.
+And that is basically what has happened."

+CMS is the federal agency that provides health coverage to millions through Medicare, Medicaid and the Children's Health Insurance Program.

-At the same time, CDPHP says CMS failed to align private Medicare Advantage premiums with the adjustment, effectively leaving the insurance provider with “a significant unfunded mandate that will result in nearly $150 million in losses over the next two years.”
+O'Grady says CMS' failure to align private Medicare Advantage premiums with the adjustment effectively leaves the insurance provider with “a significant unfunded mandate that will result in nearly $150 million in losses over the next two years.”

+"My message to the consumers is, I'm optimistic we'll come to resolution.
+I don't think there's any need to panic," said O'Grady.

+Dr. McKenna said "The decision is in CDPHP’s hands, and we've made that very clear.
+We'd like this obviously to come to a resolution, and we'd like that to happen soon.
+Our contract to provide services to the CDPHP members ends at all the hospitals in the Albany Med Health System at the end of this year.
+Obviously, this would be the time of year where we would be sitting down with CDPHP and talking about contracts for next year.
+I'm still hopeful that both the regulatory and legal actions that we were forced to take will lead us to a situation now where we will be able to get this resolved, hopefully in the near future."

 Albany Med says it has “not yet decided to drop CDPHP as an accepted insurance plan, but it will not negotiate next year’s contract until the insurance company fulfills its outstanding obligations.”